 The comfort height beds are 4cm or 8cm higher than the normal stacking bed height.
 This allows for more space for mattresses and slatted frames.
 The beds are stackable up to ten beds high for storage.

 - Plywood or multiplex.
 9-fold glued 15mm material thickness, veneered with maple, real wood

 Mattress Sizes: 100cm x 190cm (Twin will fit); 100cm x 200cm; 100cm x 210cm (Twin XL will fit)

 Outside Measurements: +30mm in length and width

 Important Pricing Information: The stated basic price always refers to 1 bed, with standard slatted frame and without mattress.
-Usually two loungers are shown.
+Usually two beds are shown.

 Made in Germany